-Note: Selecting a startup device from the Startup Device Menu does not permanently change the startup sequence.
+Note: Selecting a startup device from the Startup Device menu does not permanently change the startup sequence.

-Changing the startup sequence
+Changing the startup device sequence

-To view or change the primary or automatic power-on startup sequence, do the following:
+To view or permanently change the configured startup device sequence, do the following:

 - 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 27). - 2.
 Select Startup. - 3.
 Select Startup Sequence.
 See the information displayed on the right side of the screen. - 4.
-Select the sequence of devices for the Primary Startup Sequence, the Automatic Startup Sequence, and the Error Startup Sequence. - 5.
-Select Exit from the Setup Utility menu and then Save Settings.
+Select the devices for the Primary Startup Sequence, the Automatic Startup Sequence, and the Error Startup Sequence. - 5.
+Select Exit from the Setup Utility menu and then Save Settings or Save and exit the Setup Utility.